You can put “soy” in the same category as “politics and religion” when talking about controversial conversation.

 The problem comes with processing.
 Modern manufacturing loves to process.
 They take something good, grind it, heat it, separate it, kick the crap out of it, and pull out only the parts they need.
 When this processing is done to the soybean, you get soy isolates–just the isolated protein..or worse hydrolyzed soy protein (MSG’s brother).
 You can find soy isolates in just about any food on the grocery shelf.
 Body builders buy it by the barrel in powdered form, and if your energy bar says “high in protein”, they’re using soy isolates.
 And soybeans that manufacturers are using to make the soy isolates are all GMO, or genetically modified and sprayed to the bejezes with pesticides.
 90% of all soy products used in the US are GMO. (soybeans were the first GMO mass produced crop in the mid 1990′s) Tofu and soy milk fall into this category as well (unless it says “non-GMO Organic”).
 If you are reading labels (and you should be) you should look for, and avoid anything that says “soy isolate” or “TVP” (textured vegetable protein) in the ingredients.
 At the bottom of the label, if it says “this product contains soy”, unless you are buying soy sauce or miso, they mean soy isolates.

 Another problem with soy is in the “plant estrogens” they contain.
-The soy products don’t contain the female hormone estrogen per se, but the substances in the soy plant can mimic the actions of estrogen.
+The soy products don’t contain the female hormone estrogen per se, but the substances in the soy plant can bind with estrogen receptors.
 This is the reason for the controversy having to do with breast and ovarian cancer and soy consumption (that’s a book’s worth of discussion right there) and parents hesitating to give it to their young boys (and girls for that matter).

 The Asian diet is considered extremely healthy.
 Let’s look at how the Asians eat soy.
 Typical Asian diets include fermented soy in the form of miso, tempeh, and natto.
 Fermenting means allowing the substance to age along with microorganisms.
 This process makes the soy easier to digest and more beneficial health-wise.
 When Asians eat tofu (which is not fermented), it’s a small slice in soup, or a small amount with veggies.
 They don’t eat massive “soy burgers” and they don’t drink soy milk on a regular basis and they certainly don’t mix powdered soy isolate shakes!